 Brad Collignon - Media Relations Coordinator

-Primary contact: Football, women's basketball, baseball, men's cross country, women's cross country, men's tennis, men's swimming, women's swimming
+Primary contact: Football, women's basketball, baseball, men's tennis, women's tennis

-Primary contact: Men's soccer, women's tennis, men's track and field, women's track and field
+Primary contact: Men's soccer, cross country, men's/women's track and field, men's/women's swimming, women's golf

 CREDENTIALS: Credentials for home games are provided to those members of the media who are covering the event in a full working capacity and requests should be made by email or phone as far in advance as possible, with a minimum of 24 hours notice.
 Passes may be claimed at the Media Entrance of the ARC located at the west entrance of the building.
 A media pass does not necessarily guarantee a seat on press row.
 Spouses, dates, children and non-workers are NOT permitted in the media areas.
 Passes must be displayed at all times, and Valparaiso reserves the right to revoke passes and privileges at any time due to misrepresentation or misconduct.